 What really is Artificial Intelligence?
 And how does AI work?

-Artificial Intelligence (AI) is a branch of computer science that focuses on creating intelligent machines that are capable of completing tasks in the same way as humans (or rather as close to it as it gets).
-AI technology has been around since the 1950s, and it has grown significantly over time.
+Artificial Intelligence is a branch of computer science that focuses on creating intelligent machines that are capable of completing tasks in the same way as humans (or rather as close to it as it gets).
 Today, AI is used in many different industries, from finance to healthcare and, since it’s constantly evolving, researchers find new ways to apply the technology in different fields.

 Artificial Intelligence's impact on the world is wide-reaching, from powerful web search engines like Google to user recommendations powered by tech giants such as YouTube and Amazon.
 AI has even made strides in understanding complex human speech patterns found in devices like Siri and Alexa.
 Creative applications of this technology can be seen with projects including ChatGPT and AI art.